Code of Conduct

 Violations – Three Strikes Policy

-Generally, Misman will adhere to a three strike policy for violations of the above code of conduct.
+Generally, Mismanagement will adhere to a three strike policy for violations of the above code of conduct.
 The aim of using lower level interventions is to help hashers become better members of the kennel when possible.

 Mismanagement reserves the right to skip lower-level interventions if the allegation is substantiated and circumstances warrant that decision.